Acknowledgements

 MSS

-2. The system validates the input (e.g., checks for valid email format, non-empty fields).
+2. The system validates the input.

 3. The system saves the new person to the address book and displays a success message.